 Before you head to the drugstore, take an inventory of your medicine cabinet and what’s currently on your shelves.
-This is a good opportunity to clear your medicine cabinet of old prescriptions and expired products.
+This is a good opportunity to clear your medicine cabinet of old prescriptions and expired medications.
 Make this a habit and try to do this every three months.
 Find a local center near you that can properly dispose of old medication.
 Some grocery stores or community centers offer this service annually.
 By doing this, you won’t have to worry about how long that bottle of pink liquid has been sitting on your shelf the next time you have a sudden stomach ache.

 Remember: Always follow dosage instructions as indicated on medication packaging.